-According to legal requirements in Germany, the storage is carried out in particular for 10 years in accordance with §§ 147 para.
+The storage is carried out in particular for 10 years in accordance with §§ 147 para.
 1 AO, 257 para.
 1 no. 1 and 4, para.
 4 HGB (books, records, management reports, accounting documents, trading books, documents relevant for taxation, etc.) and 6 years in accordance with § 257 para.
 1 no. 2 and 3, para.
 4 HGB (commercial letters).

 In accordance with legal requirements in Austria, storage is carried out in particular for 7 years in accordance with § 132 (1) BAO (accounting documents, receipts/invoices, accounts, receipts, business papers, statement of income and expenses, etc.), for 22 years in connection with real estate and for 10 years for documents in connection with electronically provided services, telecommunications, radio and television services which are provided to non-entrepreneurs in EU member states and for which the Mini-One-Stop-Shop (MOSS) is used.